 The Barrigada parcels are adjacent to each other and inland from the Pacific Ocean coast.
 Navy Barrigada is approximately 1,420 ac (575 ha).
 Its primary use is as a NCTS high frequency transmitter station.
 There is a large antenna field developed around an active transmitter facility.
 The areas reserved for communications operations are shown on Figure 8.1-12.
 The transmitters generate an electromagnetic radiation (EMR) arc.
 A DoD EMR and radio frequency study is in progress that would determine the required stand-off distances for future development (NAVFAC Pacific 2009).
-There is a Fleet Hospital warehouse and Army tenants at Barrigada, including Guam Army National Guard (GUARNG) (Figure 8.1-12).
-GUARNG has facilities in the northwest area near the site entrance off Route 8.
+There is a Fleet Hospital warehouse and Army tenants at Barrigada, including Guam Army National Guard (Figure 8.1-12).
+Guam Army National Guard has facilities in the northwest area near the site entrance off Route 8.
 They have requested additional land from the Navy for an expansion.
 An Army Reserve Battalion headquarters building is adjacent to the Guam Army National Guard facilities.

 There are abandoned family housing units available for urban warfare training (refer to Figure 8.1-12).
-Open areas (former transmitter sites) provide command and control, and logistics training; bivouac, vehicle land navigation, and convoy training; and other field activities (Navy 2009).
+Open areas (former transmitter sites) provide command and control, and logistics training; bivouac, vehicle land navigation, and convoy training; and other field activities (Navy 2010).
+There are no noise management issues at Barrigada.